kokkos/stdBLAS/lewg-presentation.md

 matrix_vector_product(y,A,x);
 ```

-* Only the 3 parameters yoiu would expect
+* Only the 3 parameters you would expect
 * Function name doesn't encode scalar type

 ### What about mixed precision?